-In a statement, Gregory Nagourney, who is a prosecutor, reiterated that the Oral fluid testing would mimic alcohol testing using a Breathalyzer.
+In a statement, Gregory Nagourney, who is a prosecutor, reiterated that the Oral fluid testing or saliva drug testing would mimic alcohol testing using a Breathalyzer.
 He went further to say that the two systems available would be able to test for different substances including narcotics, marijuana, opiates and other drug substances.

 However, the lawmakers had reservations about whether the tests would determine that a motorist is impaired.
 The legislatures argued that some drug deposits could still be obtainable in saliva if the individual used the drug some days before the actual test and recorded negative results during the test day.

 Gregory Nagurney responded to the committee’s concerns by stating that the tests have a particular limit and they would only indicate positive results if the drugs are available in high quantities.
 He confided that he knew that the bar for testing positive for the drug was high, but the product manufacturer can easily adjust the equipment.

 He also recognized that there is a division among the scientific and medical domain regarding the minimum levels of particular drugs that must be available for one to test positive for impairment.
 At least, an established standard for gauging alcohol level is available, which is at 0.08 percent and any recording that matches or goes above that amounts to impairment.

 Nagurney also said that they have no jurisdiction in DUI drug case situations.
 An investigative law enforcement agent would take matters from there.